roadwarriorslive/Pipulate/README.rst

 investigation becomes automated system becomes generalized tool.
 I've invented my own systems for this sort of stuff that's gone obsolete in the face of a rapidly changing world so often that it hurts.
 No really, it hurts.
-Having now experienced almost-framework packages like Flash that merely help you connect the dots begging to be connected, I'm like: yeah that.
+Having now experienced almost-framework packages like Flask that merely help you connect the dots begging to be connected, I'm like: yeah that.
 Pipulate should almost not be there, yet still rocking your world like... well, Flask.
 Think of this light-touch mentality as pretty much the opposite of Django, which is what most